Minimax Lower Bounds for Noisy Matrix Completion Under Sparse Factor Models: Problem Statement

-In this paper, we examine the fundamental limits of estimating the elements of a matrix which follows the model (\ref{eqn:factn_model}) and observations as described above, using any possible estimator (irrespective of its computational tractability).
-The accuracy of an estimator $\hat{\Xb}$ in estimating the entries of the true matrix $\Xb^*$ is measured in terms of its risk $\cR_{\hat{\Xb}}$ which we define to be the normalized (per-element) Frobenius error,
+In this paper, we examine the fundamental limits of estimating the elements of a matrix that follows the model (\ref{eqn:factn_model}) and observations as described above, using any possible estimator (irrespective of its computational tractability).
+The accuracy of an estimator $\hat{\Xb}$ in estimating the entries of the true matrix $\Xb^*$ can be measured in terms of its risk $\cR_{\hat{\Xb}}$ which we define to be the normalized (per-element) Frobenius error,

 Here, our notation is meant to denote that the expectation is taken with respect to all of the random quantities (i.e., the joint distribution of $\cS$ and $\Yb_{\cS}$).